December08th/CSKGuide/_posts/2020-03-08-the-crystal-sea-s-giovanni-sandwich.md

 This is one of the easiest sandwiches to make.
 All you do is spread on the Pesto and Veganaise to the bread and layer everything else on!

-Vegetarian's can enjoy this sandwich without the turkey, people who are gluten -free can turn this sandwich to a perfect caprese style salad, and vegan's can use dairy free pesto and drop the mozzarella and turkey.
+Vegetarians can enjoy this sandwich without the turkey, people who are gluten-free can turn this sandwich to a perfect caprese style salad, and vegans can use dairy free pesto and drop the mozzarella and turkey.

 Join us for a multi-day trip and experience the amazing cuisine we offer.